T2minator/mbp-tails/README.md

 sudo chroot squashfs-root
 ```

-Mandatory step: In as low a voice as possible, say out loud, "I am Chroot."
+Mandatory step: In as low a voice as possible, say "I am Chroot."
 Always.
-Every time!
+Every time.

 Do this to help make the commands in chroot perform smoothly: